I come from Venezuela.

 My job is to make the members of the squad (the production and operations team, engineering, automation, supply chain, third party suppliers, etc.) as individually fit and efficient as they can be and to help them to interact with every other member of the squad as effectively as possible.

 If you imagine that data – that all important element of the digital production age – is like the football, it’s my job to help the players pass that football around to develop a world-beating team.
-It’s a job that needs imagination, creativity and visualisation.
+It’s a job that needs imagination, creativity and visualization.
 And it’s a job I love!

 As anyone who watches football will know, it’s not always the best players who achieve most, but it is always the best team.